Frequently Asked Questions

 18. I am a research investigator outside of MD Anderson Cancer Center.
 How should I pay for the RPPA service?
 Do I need to get a Purchase Order Number from my institution?

 Yes, we will need you to complete all information on the submission form and include a valid purchase order number.
 Our financial office at MD Anderson Cancer Center can make exceptions on a case by case basis if a PO# cannot be attained in a timely manner; full payment is due no later than 30 days after receipt of invoice.
-You can also pay by credit card too (please inquire for our credit card authorization form).
+You can also pay by credit card.
+Please note on the submission form you would like pay by credit card, then once you receive your invoice, you can contact the treasury department and pay by credit card directly.

 19. How should I send my samples to you?
 What is your physical address?
 What is your shipping address?